DefectDojo/django-DefectDojo/docs/content/en/getting_started/upgrading.md

 If you have installed DefectDojo on "iron" and wish to upgrade the installation, please see the [instructions in the repo](https://github.com/DefectDojo/godojo/blob/master/docs-and-scripts/upgrading.md).

+## Upgrading to DefectDojo Version 2.23.x.

+There is a migration from the legacy Nessus and Nessus WAS parsers to a single Tenable parser.
+The updated Tenable parser simply merges existing support for Nessus and Nessus WAS without introducing new functionality that could create instability

+There is a migration process built into the upgrade that will automatically convert exiting Nessus and Nessus WAS findings and tests into Tenable findings and tests

+**Breaking Change**

+If there is any use of the Nessus or Nessus WAS in automated fashion via the import and reimport API endpoints, the `scan-type` parameter needs to be updated to `Tenable Scan`

+For all other changes, check the [Release Notes](https://github.com/DefectDojo/django-DefectDojo/releases/tag/2.23.0) for the contents of the release.

 ## Upgrading to DefectDojo Version 2.21.x.

 There are no special instruction for upgrading to 2.21.0.
 Check the [Release Notes](https://github.com/DefectDojo/django-DefectDojo/releases/tag/2.21.0) for the contents of the release.